alexec/spec/cloudevents/formats/avro-turbo-format.md

 If the implementation determines that the type of the data is binary, the value MUST be stored in the `data` field using the `bytes` type.

-For other types (non-binary data without a `datacontenttype` attribute), the implementation MUST translate the data value into a representation of the JSON value using the union types described for the `data` record.

 ## 4 Examples

 The following table shows exemplary mappings: